 Do you only coach people with ADD/ADHD?
 Not at all!
 While coaching has been shown to be incredibly helpful for those with ADHD, it is my belief that anyone can benefit from life coaching.
 If you are seeking to make meaningful changes in your life, then life coaching is for you!

 Can a successful coaching session really be conducted over the phone instead of face-to-face in an office?
 Yes!
-Conducting coaching sessions over the phone gives clients greater scheduling flexibility since they don't need to arrange to be available for an in-person meeting.
+Conducting coaching sessions remotely via phone or video/web conferencing gives clients greater scheduling flexibility since they don't need to arrange to be available for an in-person meeting.
 Further, participating in a coaching session from the comfort of their home may help clients feel more at ease.